Camper Quality Versus Reality

 The Demand Determines the Maintenance Time

-• Blemishes (stone chips in the window, dents, scratches, rust, worn interior such as chipped corners on veneer wood) are collected until the vehicle has a longer break and will then be repaired in one go
+• Blemishes (stone chips in the window, dents, scratches, rust, worn interior such as chipped corners on veneer wood) are documented until the vehicle has a longer break.

 Some things cannot be determined in such quick maintenance.
 This mainly concerns defects on the interior.
 Dripping taps, leaks on the vehicle or cupboard doors that open automatically while driving are defects that the previous tenant must report in order to be repaired.
-Unfortunately, these tenants often fear that they will be held liable for defects and often decide to rather keep them to themselves.
-The next one takes it all.
+Unfortunately, tenants often fear that they will be held liable for defects and often decide to rather keep them to themselves.
+That's why it's important to check over the vehicle yourself to identify possible defects before you become liable.
+If anything does happen while under your tenancy, please inform the company, they are very friendly and often willing to work it out with little or no cost to you.

 You Get What You Pay for - The Vehicle Class Decides the Quality

 So, if you make your decision mainly based on the price, please be aware of these facts!
 There is nothing to be said against renting an old, inexpensive vehicle unless you expect a modern, barely worn luxury vehicle.
-If you can live with some wear and tear and longer downtimes due to repairs on the road, you drive well with it.
+If you can live with some wear and tear and longer downtimes due to repairs on the road, you'll have a great time in a budget option.

 If you need freshly scented curtains and scratch-free cupboards to feel happy, if six-digit numbers on the mileage display make you nervous and, above all, if you have a very tight schedule, you should dig deeper into your pockets.